Sumeet-khandale/Jenkins-Test/README.md

 🚀 Jenkins + Docker Setup on AWS EC2
 By Sumeet Khandale

-This guide helps you set up Jenkins on AWS EC2 (Ubuntu 22.04) and integrate it with Docker — all steps are copy-paste ready 💪
+This guide helps you set up Jenkins on AWS EC2 (Ubuntu 22.04) and integrate it with Docker

 🧩 Step 1: Launch EC2
 (If you don’t have an AWS account, create one first)

 What to do
 In AWS Console → EC2 → Launch Instance
 Choose Ubuntu 22.04 LTS

-Instance type: t2.medium (recommended for Jenkins + Docker)

-Create or Select a Key Pair
+Instance type: t2.medium (recommended for Jenkins + Docker) Create or Select a Key Pair
 Under Security Group, allow the following rules:
 SSH (TCP 22) → Your IP
 Custom TCP 8080 → For Jenkins UI
 Connect to your instance:

 ```bash